-The presence of Romani women on screen is as old as cinema itself, with moving images of this minority projected as soon as 1897 in the case of »A camp of Zingari Gypsies« (UK, 1897), or somewhat later the two versions of »Carmen«, in 1915 (USA) by Cecil B. DeMille and in 1918 (Germany) by Ernest Lubitsch, featuring Pola Negri.
+The presence of Romani women on screen is as old as cinema itself, with moving images of this minority projected as early as 1897 in the British film A Camp of Zingari Gypsies and somewhat later in the two versions of Carmen, one made by Cecil B. DeMille in the USA in 1915 and the other by Ernest Lubitsch in Germany in 1918, featuring Pola Negri.

 The presence of Romani women on screen is as old as cinema itself.

-Gayatri Chakravorty Spivak in her seminal essay Can the Subaltern Speak?« (1988) addresses the problematic position of the Other, a woman of color in this case, and the struggle to construct her discourse without the mediation of a white-centered ideology.
-Spivak wonders whether Postcolonial Studies, as an academic position of enunciation, instead of dismantling, rather reaffirms the colonial practices.
+Gayatri Chakravorty Spivak in her seminal essay Can the Subaltern Speak? addresses the problematic position of the Other, a woman of colour in this case, and the struggle to construct her discourse without the mediation of a white-centred ideology.
+Spivak wonders whether Postcolonial Studies, as an academic position of enunciation, reaffirms colonial practices instead of dismantling them.
 Moreover, she shows concern for Subaltern Studies: Spivak acknowledges its raison-de-être, yet she argues that the privileged position from which the knowledge is articulated prevents the possibility of granting the subaltern a voice:

 ‘In seeking to learn to speak to (rather than listen to or speak for) the historically muted subject of the subaltern woman, the postcolonial intellectual systematically unlearns female privilege.
 This systematic unlearning involves learning to critique postcolonial discourse with the best tools it can provide and not simply substituting the lost figure of the colonized.
-Thus, to question the unquestioned muting of the subaltern studies is not, as Jonathan Culler suggests, to “produce difference by differing‹ or to ›appeal ... to a sexual identity defined as essential, and privileged experiences with that identity‹.« (Spivak 1988, 91)
+Thus, to question the unquestioned muting of the subaltern studies is not, as Jonathan Culler suggests, to “produce difference by differing” or to “appeal [...] to a sexual identity defined as essential, and privileged experiences with that identity”.’Spivak 1988, 91

-In 1975 Laura Mulvey published Visual Pleasure and Narrative Cinema«, a decisive text for feminist spectatorship, where she unveiled how traditional cinema reinforces the socially established sexual differences, and how it operates as a phallocentric tool to fix women as an object of male sexual desire.
-Mulvey, through the prism of psychoanalysis, studies how »the magic of Hollywood style (and of all the cinemas which fell within its sphere of influence) arose [...] from its skilled and satisfying manipulation of visual pleasure.
-Unchallenged, mainstream film coded the erotic into the language of the dominant patriarchal order.« (Mulvey 1976, 59)
+In 1975 Laura Mulvey published Visual Pleasure and Narrative Cinema, a decisive text for feminist spectatorship, where she revealed how traditional cinema reinforces the socially established sexual differences, and how it operates as a phallocentric tool to fix women as an object of male sexual desire.
+Mulvey, through the prism of psychoanalysis, studies how ‘the magic of Hollywood style (and of all the cinemas which fell within its sphere of influence) arose [...] from its skilled and satisfying manipulation of visual pleasure.
+Unchallenged, mainstream film coded the erotic into the language of the dominant patriarchal order.’
+(Mulvey 1976, 59)

-Bell hooks adds to Mulvey’s analysis: »Feminist theory rooted in an ahistorical psychoanalytic framework that privileges sexual difference actively suppresses recognition of race reenacting and mirroring the erasure of black womanhood that occurs in film« (1992, 123).
-Indeed, Black and Third World Feminists provide a discursive framework that facilitates the study of Romani women both behind and in front of the camera.
+bell hooks adds to Mulvey’s analysis: ‘Feminist theory rooted in an ahistorical psychoanalytic framework that privileges sexual difference actively suppresses recognition of race reenacting and mirroring the erasure of black womanhood that occurs in film.’
+(1992, 123) Indeed, Black and Third-World Feminists provide a discursive framework that facilitates the study of Romani women both behind and in front of the camera.

 Pertinently, Hamid Nacify explains: